-George Weah is a retired Liberian soccer star.
-He was named the African, European and World Player of the Year in 1995 and has since set his sights on Liberia’s development by being heavily involved in the country’s politics.
+George Weah is a retired Liberian soccer star who was named the African, European and World Player of the Year in 1995.
+He has since set his sights on Liberia’s development by being heavily involved in the country’s politics.
 After many years of running for the presidency of Liberia, he finally got elected and was sworn in by 2018.
 Read on to learn more about his life.

 He was born in the slums of Monrovia, Liberia on October 1, 1966.
 His parents were separated and so he was raised by his grandmother.
 Weah developed into a tall athletic teenager and started playing soccer for the Young Survivors club at the age of 15.
 He would move on to other prominent local clubs as his skills increased, two of which were Mighty Barrolle and Invincible Eleven.